Denver sizzles with a powerful yet imperceptible energy.

 - Hammond Candy Factory – Sweet tooths rejoice!
 Local legend Hammond Candies offers free tours of their factory where you’ll see firsthand how candy canes, lollipops, and chocolates are crafted.
 Ask nicely and you make get to try some.

 - Festivals – Festivals are among the best things to do in Denver in the summer and many of them are free of charge.
-Be sure to check the official city calendar for all upcoming festivals in Denver.

 - Museums and Cultural Centers – There are a couple of free galleries in Denver – some 24/7 and others on certain days.
 Visit the Performing Arts Center, Children’s Museum, Dikeou Gallery, and the Golden Triangle on First Friday for free tours and activities.

 - Ice skating – If you’re looking for things to do in Denver in the winter, look no further than the ice rinks!
 Lots of local businesses like to set up ice skating areas for pedestrians and often just for the fun of it.
 Next time you see a rink, ask if you can take a spin a gratis.

 Denver on a Budget – Tips and Tricks

 It’s easy to spend without thinking, and even easier to go broke.
 Denver can be cheap so long as you have the proper habits and proper guidance.
 So for your benefit, we’ve created a list of tips for visiting Denver on a budget.
 Follow these words of advice and you’ll find that your dollar goes much further.